 Castleton

-Page history last edited by Anonymous 3 yrs ago
+Page history last edited by Gillian 10 months, 1 week ago

 Castleton

 A mid-sized city of about 25,000, Castleton houses most of the governing structure of the realm.
 It is a flourishing city with a large mercantile base, as well as an excellent agricultural community.
-Most of the Counts of Greenvale have homes here, as do many of the landed knights (non-templar), and even the Barons whose independent holdings flank Greenvale.
+Most of the Counts and Marcher-Barons of Greenvale have homes here, as do many of the landed knights (non-templar), .
 When the Parliament meets each spring the town's population can swell by more than ten percent.

 Important Locations